Malwine/drawinglist/README.md

+### Random drawing topics
 This is a little programm to run on your console to give you one of the cool topics Phil McAndrew collected on his blog.

 After you got your result just start drawing.

-The programm was written during the cccamp15 in Germany.
+The programm was written during a drawing workshop at the cccamp15 in Germany.

+### How to:

+Ruby needs to be installed.
+The clone the repository.
-In Terminal run:
+In your console run:
 ```ruby random_drawing.rb drawinglist.txt```

 Credits: